ipspace/blog/content/posts/2025/04/api-data-model-contract.md

 However, you can't see those solutions if you drank too much YANG Kool-Aid.
 YANG is a strongly typed schema language and does not allow multiple data types for a single parameter.
 But even the YANG world has a solution: you can specify mutually exclusive parameters with the **choice** construct.
 In the above example, we could have `import-policy` taking a single value and `import-policy-list` taking a list of values.

+But like breaking changes to the configuration data model wouldn't be enough, there's more:

+* SR Linux uses the same data model for CLI configuration, which means that the breaking changes in the API/YANG data model also break the CLI configuration process.
-But like breaking changes to the configuration data model wouldn't be enough, there's more.
-If you save the configuration of a device running SR Linux release 24.10, and that configuration uses one of the changed data model parameters, you cannot load it on a device running SR Linux release 25.3.
+* If you save the configuration of a device running SR Linux release 24.10 (using `get /` from the **running** datastore), and that configuration uses one of the changed data model parameters, you cannot load it on a device running SR Linux release 25.3.
 I've never seen a network device without that baseline level of backward compatibility[^DG].

 [^DG]: Trying to downgrade the software after saving the device configuration with the new software release is an entirely different ballgame.